 Sustainability in the event industry is more than a trend.
 It is becoming an industry standard.

-In 2021, the global Event Industry Council released four Guiding Principles for Sustainable Events, encouraging event industry players to take action towards preserving natural the environment; promoting a healthy, inclusive society; and supporting a thriving economy.
+The Events Industry Council, the global voice of the business events industry, has released four Guiding Principles for Sustainable Events, encouraging event industry players to take action towards preserving natural the environment; promoting a healthy, inclusive society; and supporting a thriving economy.

 Today, finding a city with legitimate green credibility is one of the top considerations when forming a list of potential meeting destinations.
 And Grand Rapids, Michigan has earned a spot on the list of cities that qualify.